 What Is Angioedema?

 Another reaction that sometimes happens along with hives is called angioedema.
 It’s swelling that develops under the skin.
-With angioedema, you may have deep swelling around the eyes and lips, and sometimes the genitals, hands, and feet.
-It generally lasts longer than hives, but the swelling usually goes away in less than 24 hours.
+It often affects the eyes and lips, and sometimes the genitals, hands, and feet.

-In rare cases, the swelling from angioedema happens in the throat and causes trouble breathing.
-If that happens, you should call 911.
+It’s rare, but the swelling from angioedema can happen in your throat and cause trouble breathing.
+If that happens, use an auto-injector and call 911.